 Domtar is committed to upholding human rights in all its global activities.
 It strives to prevent and mitigate any adverse human rights impacts resulting from its activities and, on becoming aware of any such impacts, takes prompt action.
 Domtar's employees are required to adhere to the company's policies and to comply with all applicable laws and regulations concerning human rights in the jurisdictions where it operates.
-Its Code of Business Conduct and Ethics (https://www.domtar.com/our-company/company-policies/) provides the framework and expectations for Domtar's operations, outlining its commitment to human rights and ethical conduct.
+Its Code of Ethics and Business Conduct provides the framework and expectations for Domtar's operations, outlining its commitment to human rights and ethical conduct.
 Additionally, Domtar aligns its principles with international standards, including the United Nations Global Compact, the Universal Declaration of Human Rights and the International Labour Organization Declaration on Fundamental Principles and Rights at Work.

 Domtar recognizes the critical role of sound supply- and value-chain management in upholding its commitments to human rights.
-The company is committed to ensuring its supply chain is free of practices that violate individual freedom and dignity.
+The company is committed to ensuring its value chain is free of practices that violate individual freedom and dignity.
 It strictly prohibits child labour and forced labour under any circumstances, nor does it tolerate its use by contractors and suppliers.
 Domtar also rejects any form of physical abuse as disciplinary action.
 Furthermore, it is strongly opposed to, and does not permit, human trafficking in its labour force or that of its contractors and suppliers.